abeautifulman/DoubleCheck/README.md

 Essay proofreader that gives user feedback about the overall quality of their essay, informing them of any common mistakes.

 **Vision Statement:**
-Everyone Makes Mistakes
+Everyone makes mistakes

 **Motivation:**
-Provide a tool to help streamline the task of essay writing by providing instant feedback and suggestions.
+Provide a tool to help streamline the task of essay writing by providing instant feedback and suggestions regarding spelling, grammar, and topics.

 **Risks:**
 * May have difficulty finding graded college essays to train supervised learning algorithm